saliWd/distance/ProjectNotes.md

    * icon/icon-foreground sizes(192-432/144-324/96-216/72-162/48-108)
    * colors: blue is 0x2314C2, yellow is 0xE5B72A
    * GooglePlay logo: 512, feature graphic: 1024x500.
 Screenshots in correct language (phone + tablet)
+1. TODO
+   * get it back into the app store
+   * maybe change behaviour, no automatic scanning at start but rather start it by clicking the button?
+Drawback: bigger nuisance to test it...

 ## Bluetooth-Beacon
 1. using Holyiot Bluetooth-Beacons (aliexpress, ~CHF 8.-), do have a NRF52810 chip inside